ListMySolution/bigcommerce-laravel/README.md

     + Import customers from a store on BigCommerce
     + Add one or more customer to a store on BigCommerce
     + Update customer information for a store on BigCommerce
+5. **Writing to local application database**
+    + Write products and related information to application database
+    + Write order and related information to application database
+    + Write customer and related information to application database

 The package comes with repositories for the individual entities (Merchant, Category, Product, Order, Customer).
 It also comes with a class that combines all the other repositories into one.